MauritzLM/act-matrix/README.md

 ## editor

 - [tiptap](https://tiptap.dev/)
 - I had some difficulty getting the correct content to display in the editor when changing matrix instance, this useeffect used in the editor component fixed my issue.
+It also solved an issue with spacebar not working in the editor.

 ```
  useEffect(() => {
     if (editor && !editor.isDestroyed) {
-      editor?.commands.setContent(initialContent);
+      editor?.commands.setContent(currentContent[`quadrant_${id}`], false, { preserveWhitespace: "full" });
     }
-  }, [initialContent, editor]);
+  }, [currentContent, id, editor]);

 ```